root-project/root/README/ReleaseNotes/v626/index.md

 ### Deprecation of the `RooMinuit` class

 The `RooMinuit` class was the old interface between RooFit and minuit.
-With ROOT version 5.24, a the more general `RooMinimizer` adapter was introduced, which became the default with ROOT 6.08.
+With ROOT version 5.24, the more general `RooMinimizer` adapter was introduced, which became the default with ROOT 6.08.

 Before 6.26, it was possible to still use the `RooMinuit` by passing the `Minimizer("OldMinuit", "minimizer")` command argument to `RooAbsPdf::fitTo()`.
 This option is now removed.